ianmackenzie/elm-script/README.md

-order to do anything more, it must explicitly be given read access to a particular directory, write access to a particular file, network access etc. In the above example, you can know just from the type signature of `getLineCount` that the returned script can read the file that you pass it (the `File (Read p)` type should be read as "file with read permissions"), but it can't read any other files, it can't write to any files at all, and it can't access the network (to, say, send the contents of `passwords.txt` to a nefarious server somewhere).
+order to do anything more, it must explicitly be given read access to a particular directory, write access to a particular file, network access etc. In the above example, you can know just from the type signature of `getLineCount` that the returned script can read the file that you pass it, but it can't read any other files, it can't write to any files at all, and it can't access the network (to, say, send the contents of `passwords.txt` to an evil server somewhere).

 My hope is that this will make it possible to share scripting functionality via the Elm package system without worrying that some script written by a stranger